-The MyFax setup process is about as easy as it gets.
-Like Biscom 123, MyFax is a fax-by-email service.
-You can deliver MyFax messages to recipients with traditional fax machines as well as those with an online fax service.
+The set up process is incredibly easy.
+MyFax is a fax-by-email service.
+You can deliver messages to recipients with traditional fax machines as well as those with an online fax service.

 Although MyFax is simple, it does fall a bit short in terms of security.
 They also don’t have an option for digital signatures.